Herbs and Acupuncture for Nausea & Vomiting

 There are countless causes of nausea.
 Some of these aren't serious, some are quite serious.
 Food Stagnation, Weak stomach qi, Liver Invading Stomach, Hangover, cancer, spleen damp, weak spleen qi, morning sickness, motion sickness, gallbladder damp-heat, pancreatitis - all can provoke nausea or vomiting.
 Persistent or recurrent nausea and vomiting require the attention of your health care provider.
 That said, there are many benign causes of occasional nausea that can be treated with Chinese herbs and Chinese medicines.

-First and foremost of these is the STOMACH CURING PILL, an herbal wonder that is a fixture in every Chinese medicine cabinet, and a must-carry for all travelers.
+Perhaps the most popular is the STOMACH CURING PILL, an herbal wonder that is a fixture in every Chinese medicine cabinet, and a must-carry for all travelers.

 Use it for nausea and/or a headache due to, stomach “flu”, overeating, hangover, unfamiliar diet, motion sickness, morning sickness, simple indigestion, etc. These herbs work in about 10 minutes and is convincing evidence of how quick acting and effective some herbal medicines can be.